Mental Health Warning Signs and When to Ask for Help

 - Outbursts of anger, hostility, or violence

-- Sudden sweating, nausea, increased heart rate, or troubled breathing along with intense worry or fear
+- Sudden sweating, nausea, increased heart rate, or trouble breathing, along with intense worry or fear

 - Feeling fatigued regardless of how much sleep you get

-- Noticeable changes in sex drive or sexual activity, including engaging in risky sexual behavior
+- Noticeable changes in sex drive or sexual activity, including losing interest in sex or engaging in risky sexual behavior

-If you or someone you love are struggling with one or more of the following symptoms for two weeks or more, consider reaching out to a mental health professional for support.
-If you or someone you know is having suicidal thoughts or engaging in suicidal behavior, seek help immediately by calling the National Suicide Prevention Lifeline at 800-273-8255 or text “START” to 741-741.
+If you or someone you love are struggling with one or more of these symptoms, consider reaching out to a mental health professional for support.
+If you or someone you know is having suicidal thoughts, seek help immediately: Text, call, or chat 988 for a free confidential conversation with a trained counselor 24/7, or contact the Crisis Text Line by texting HOME to 741-741.

 When to Seek Help for a Mental Health Challenge

-If you notice any of these changes in your own (or others’) moods or behaviors, there are questions you can ask to gauge how much these changes are affecting life:
+If you notice any of these changes in your own (or others’) moods or behaviors, there are questions you can ask to gauge how much the changes are affecting your life.

 Changes at Work or School